mitre/oldcpsa/README.txt

 TEST SUITE

+Cabal currently fails to preserve permissions correctly.
+To fix this problem, type:

+$ /bin/sh fixperms

 : To run the test suite type:
 $ ./cpsatst

-Tests with the .scm extension are expected to complete without error, tests with the .lsp extension are expected to fail, and tests with the .lisp extension are not run.
+Tests with the .scm extension and .prot extension are expected to complete without error, tests with the .lsp extension are expected to fail, and tests with the .lisp extension are not run.
 New users should read tst/README, and then browse the files it suggests while reading CPSA documentation.

 Don't develop your protocols in the tst directory.
-The Makefile is optimized for testing the cpsa program, not analyzing protocols.
+The script is optimized for testing the cpsa program, not analyzing protocols.

 ADDITIONAL PROGRAMS